Shake off the winter blues with a trip to lovely San Francisco this spring.

 With dozens of international and domestic beers for sampling, plus the city’s best food trucks offering up their wares, you’ll have an amazing afternoon of food and drink to look forward to.

 Breweries include big names like Ballast Point, Founders, Lagunitas, Sierra Nevada, Firestone Walker, and more.
-You’ll also find smaller local breweries that are just as big on flavor.
+You’ll also find smaller local breweries that are sure to wow with flavor.

-Getting In: Admission to the Bay Area Craft Beer Festival is separately ticketed and is not included with the Go San Francisco® Card.
+Getting In: Admission to the Bay Area Craft Beer Festival is separately ticketed and is not included with the Go San Francisco pass.

 Cherry Blossom Festival